mediasp/batch_getter/README.md

 Bugs
 ====

-Probably.
+There may be issues with multiple cookies being sent back.
+I need to look into this a bit more.

+There are probably others.
 Please create an issue if you find one.